StoneAYIT/StoneAYIT/README.md

-Hello, I'm Christian Stone
+😄 Hello, I'm Christian Stone

 Im currently working as Fleet Administator specialising in Data Analytics and Reporting.

-I'm interested in transistioning into a fulltime Data Analytic role where I can leverage my expertice and experience.
+💬 I'm interested in transistioning into a fulltime Data Analytic role where I can leverage my expertice and experience.
 I primarily develop reports from ground up that are distributed throughout the company.
 The tools I primarily use are PowerBI and Excel.
-I'm currently exploring various specailty softwares in an attempt to streamline processes within my role.
+Due to limitations set by the company I have been unable to explore and implenetmt more specialised software options into my workflow, with that said however, I am keen to learn and develop my skills further, and the imposed limitations are defiently a driving factor for wanting to explore a new position.

-My most recent project was; Lightfoot Disconnect Reporting (Vehicle Tracker disconnects across the business and the on-going issues on a department by department basis for actioning by Managers to ensure compliance).
+🔭 My most recent project was; Lightfoot Disconnect Reporting (Vehicle Tracker disconnects across the business and the on-going issues on a department by department basis for actioning by Managers to ensure compliance).
 This report, and the specfics regarding the creation, can be found in my repository.